wp-plugins/sopa-blackout-plugin/readme.txt

 * Changed the link location for "Get the WordPress plugin" on the blackout page

 == Upgrade Notice ==

+= 1.0.5 =
+If you are running 1.0.3, no reason to update.
+If you updated to 1.0.4, this should fix the issue introduced by that version.

 = 1.0.3 =
 Removed logos from footer.